How To Bond With Your Rescue Dog

 First, avoid exposing them to any triggering situations- such as yelling and loud noises in general or being around people or pets that could make them anxious (for instance, owing to a bad experience, some dogs might be scared of men or large dogs.)
 Sometimes, knowing your dog’s history could also help with realizing what behaviors and situations to avoid in particular.

 Second, don’t push your rescue dog into anything.
 You might want him to relax faster and be eager to cuddle and snuggle or go and be social in the doggie park, but if he’s not there yet, pressuring them will only make matters worse.
 Remember that, usually, it’s about taking the baby steps route and letting your new pet signal you when something is or isn’t OK.
-Which brings us to the next step of the process.
+This brings us to the next step of the process.

 Pay Attention to His Body Language

 Dogs can’t speak but they can communicate non-verbally.
-All the cues you’ll need to decipher your rescue dog’s behavior and needs are right there for you to see it, as long as you can spot what their body language is telling you.
-There are five groups of body language for canines: excited, fearful, aggressive, anxious, and relaxes.
+All the cues you’ll need to decipher your rescue dog’s behavior and needs are right there for you to see, as long as you can spot what their body language is telling you.
+There are five groups of body language for canines: excited, fearful, aggressive, anxious, and relaxed.
 You might not know your pet as well to identify all of his quirks, but informing yourself about the basics of dog body language will go a long way to building a bond.
 Once you know how your pet feels, you’ll know how to approach them best.

 If your rescue pooch is already somewhat relaxed around you, you can move forward and start working on turning that sense of safety into a dog-owner bond.
 It’s the little things that will make your rescue dog bond with you and become a happy member of your family for years to come.